W-4 vs W-2 Forms: A Definitive Guide for Employers

 Once business owners know what W-4 and W-2 forms are, understanding their differences and filling them out becomes much easier.

+But whats the difference between W2 and W4?
 Let’s take a closer look at the basics of each of these tax forms.

 Form W-4